nitrictech/docs/docs/comparison/aws-sam.md

 The major differences with SAM are:

 - Only supports AWS.
-- Configuration is defined in lengthy YAML files.
+- Configuration is defined in lengthy yaml files.
 - Only supports functions, apis, and tables.
 - IAM implementation is the responsibility of the developer.